Emergency Contraception (EC)

 Copper IUD

 A copper IUD is a small, T-shaped plastic device wrapped in copper.
 It is inserted into your uterus (via your vagina) by your health care provider.
-When inserted within 7 days of barrier-free sex, a copper IUD is the most effective form of emergency contraception available.
+When inserted within 7 days of unprotected sex, a copper IUD is the most effective form of emergency contraception available.

 As emergency contraception, the copper IUD stops fertilization by causing a chemical change that damages sperm and egg before they can meet.
-Like any birth control method, the IUD is not 100 per cent effective.
+Like any birth control method, the IUD is not 100 percent effective.

-A benefit of the copper IUD is that it can remain in your uterus for up to 5 years as an effective form of contraception if you wish.
+A benefit of the copper IUD is that it can remain in your uterus for up to 10 years as an effective form of contraception if you wish.

 When can I use emergency contraception (EC)?